co-cart/co-cart/readme.txt

 Yes but only those with administrator capabilities can and if persistent cart was left enabled. - [See documentation](https://docs.cocart.xyz/#get-customers-cart-contents) for more information.

 Are you a Mobile app developer?
-In prepartion for CoCart v2.1.0, support for storing cart data will be introduced to make it easier to access specific carts created and your feedback is needed.
+In preparation for CoCart v2.1.0, support for storing cart data will be introduced to make it easier to access specific carts created and your feedback is needed.
 [Read this article for more details.](https://cocart.xyz/cocart-v2-1-0-beta-2/?utm_medium=wp.org&utm_source=wordpressorg&utm_campaign=readme&utm_content=cocart)

 = Where can I report bugs or contribute to the project? =